 Contemporary style takes many of its shapes and lines from cutting edge modern design.
 Upholstery is clean-lined and simplified but carefully constructed and comfortable; coffee tables are monolithic, chicly understated and uncomplicated in design, harking to Minimalism for style inspiration.

 Wall coverings, drapes and flooring are not often patterned but they tend to be visually or physically textural; specialist surface effects such as polished plaster, concrete or modern trompe-l’œil (Jean-Louis Deniot’s Nolinski Hotel lobby design is a fine example) may be used although they’re usually immersive and holistic to the overall scheme – not often used as feature walls.
-Collectible art furniture is also most relevant in a contemporary space as well as artwork which is key and often becomes the main focus of a space.
+Collectable art furniture is also most relevant in a contemporary space as well as artwork which is key and often becomes the main focus of a space.
 Contemporary interior designers include Staffan Tollgard, Christian Liaigre and India Mahdavi; contemporary product designers include Lindsey Adelman, Lee Broom and Samuel Amoia.

 Our Favourite Contemporary Brands